Tisha7353/You-Dont-Know-JS/objects-classes/ch3.md

 The `Point3d` subclass overrides the inherited `getX()` method to give it different behavior.
 However, you can still instantiate the base `Point2d` class, which would then give an object that uses the original (`return this.x;`) definition for `getX()`.

-If you want to access an inherited method from a subclass even if it's been overridden, you can use `super` instead of `this`:
+If you want to access an inherited method from a subclass even if it's been overridden,<mark> you can use `super` instead of `this`:

 ```js
 class Point2d {